 Information on the rights to land plots or other real estate registered in the Property Rights Register and the State Land Cadaster is publicly available for all individuals and legal entities.
-In particular, any person or legal entity can obtain information about real estate, as well as about the holder of the rights thereto, from the Property Rights Register and the State Land Cadaster in paper or electronic form.
-In addition, as of 30 June 2015, it is possible to order an extract from the State Land Cadaster via the Public Cadastral Map website and obtain such extract at any administrative services center, irrespective of the location of the land plot, on the basis of the principle of extraterritoriality.
+In particular, any person or legal entity can obtain information about real estate, as well as about the holder of registered rights thereto and interests therein, from the Property Rights Register and the State Land Cadaster (with respect to land plots) in paper or electronic form.
+In addition, as of 30 June 2015, it has become possible to order an extract from the State Land Cadaster via the Public Cadastral Map website and obtain such extract at any administrative services center, irrespective of the location of the land plot, on the basis of the principle of extraterritoriality.

-8.2 Lease of Non-Land Real Estate
+7.2 Lease of non-land real estate

-The lease of real estate (with the exception of land) in Ukraine is governed by the Civil Code, the Law of Ukraine on the Lease of State and Municipal Property dated 10 April 1992, as amended (the "State Property Lease Law"), as well as other laws and regulations.
+The lease of real estate (with the exception of land) in Ukraine is governed by the Civil Code, the Commercial Code and the Law of Ukraine on the Lease of State and Municipal Property, dated 10 April 1992, as amended ("State Property Lease Law"), as well as other laws and regulations.
+The State Property Lease Law is expected to be replaced by a new law soon.

 The Civil Code and the Commercial Code contain general provisions governing the lease of movable and immovable property.
-In particular, according to the Civil Code, the lease of a building (or other capital structure), or part thereof, must be concluded in writing, notarized and registered in the Property Rights Register if entered into for a period of three years or longer.
-The Commercial Code defines the essential components of a lease agreement.
-According to the Decree of the Cabinet of Ministers of Ukraine On State Duty, for the notarization of a lease agreement by a state notary, parties to it must pay a state duty of 0.01% of the contract price of a lease agreement for a building or other capital structure, capped at 50 times the "non-taxable minimum income" (currently, UAH 850 (equivalent of UAH 17 x 50) or approximately USD 32), and 0.01% of the land appraisal (made on the basis of state-approved methodology) for a land lease agreement.
-The private notaries' fees are normally higher than the amount of state duty.
-However, they are negotiable.
+In particular, according to the Civil Code, the lease of a building (or other capital structure) or a part thereof must be concluded in writing, notarized and registered in the Property Rights Register if entered into for a period of three years or longer.
+The Commercial Code defines the essential elements of a lease agreement.

+According to the Decree of the Cabinet of Ministers of Ukraine On State Duty, for the notarization of a lease agreement by a state notary, parties to it must pay a state duty of 0.01% of the contract price of a lease agreement for a building or other capital structure, which is capped at 50 times the "non-taxable minimum income" (currently, UAH 850 (=UAH 17 x 50) or approximately USD 35), and 0.01% of the land appraisal (made on the basis of the state-approved methodology) for a land lease agreement.
+Private notaries' fees are normally higher than the amount of state duty; however, they are negotiable.

 The State Property Lease Law primarily regulates the lease of state and municipal property.
-However, its provisions may also apply to the lease of private property, unless otherwise expressly provided for by a lease agreement or applicable laws.
+However, its provisions may also apply to the lease of private property, unless otherwise expressly provided for by a lease agreement or by applicable laws.

-8.3 Land Ownership
+7.3 Land ownership

-The principal act of law regulating land issues in Ukraine is the Land Code of Ukraine, dated 25 October 2001, as amended (the "Land Code"), which entered into force on 1 January 2002.
-The Land Code applies to all types of land in Ukraine; it governs the legal relations of Ukrainian and foreign individuals and legal entities, state-owned companies, Ukrainian state and municipal authorities and foreign states and international organizations in the area of the ownership, use and disposition of land in Ukraine.
-The Land Code clearly distinguishes between agricultural and non-agricultural land and establishes specific legal treatment for each type of land.
+The principal act of law regulating land issues in Ukraine is the Land Code of Ukraine, dated 25 October 2001, as amended ("Land Code"), which entered into force on 1 January 2002.
+The Land Code applies to all types of land in Ukraine; it governs the legal relations of Ukrainian and foreign individuals and legal entities, including state-owned companies, Ukrainian state and municipal authorities, and foreign states and international organizations in the area of the ownership, use and disposition of land in Ukraine.
+The Land Code distinguishes between agricultural and non-agricultural land and establishes specific legal treatment for each type of land.